Pastoral Care at Windlesham

-The Headmaster’s wife, Rachel Foster, is our Head of Pastoral Care as well as our Head of Safeguarding, and in these roles she works closely with the Headmaster and the Houseparents to ensure the school becomes every child’s ‘home from home’.
+Jon Farrer is our Assistant Head of Pastoral Care as well as our Safeguarding Lead, and in these roles he works closely with the Headmaster and the Houseparents to ensure the school becomes every child’s ‘home from home’.
 Each pupil joins one of six houses led by experienced Houseparents (each house has a female and male Houseparent), who are responsible for looking after the children.
 They provide the children with first-rate pastoral care and ensure that our parents, children and teachers are talking to each other at all times about the welfare and happiness of the children.
 This ranges from overseeing a child’s relationships with other children and adults in the Windlesham community, to finding a child’s lost items or giving advice on making a birthday party list!

 Our Houseparents’ are central to life at Windlesham, because they are responsible for ensuring that information about a child is shared with parents and staff.
 Houseparents are the first point of contact with the school when wishing to discuss their child’s welfare.
 Houseparents are experienced teachers with a good knowledge of the school, the children in their care and the educational world in general.
 Additional care is provided in the evenings by experienced, long standing matrons and resident staff.